timofeysie/nextjs-markdown-blog/writings/redux-essentials-app-in-typescript.md

 - The Redux Essentials tutorial creates a small social media feed app in React using vanilla JavaScript.
 - This article aims to convert that app into TypeScript and add unit testing with Jest.

+## Introducing the Redux Toolkit

+Redux is getting simpler and more stream-lined all the time.
+The Redux Toolkit (RTK) is a simpler approach with less boiler plate code that still carries the power of state management.

+[Part 1 of the official Redux Essentials](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) tutorial goes over the basics of Redux and the new simplified toolkit.

+In a [previous post](https://timothycurchod.com/writings/react-redux-typescript-counter-example) I walked through [step 2 of the Redux Essentials](https://redux.js.org/tutorials/essentials/part-2-app-structure) which builds a counter example app using the basic toolkit methods.
+In my article I introduce adding TypeScript and unit testing to this example app.

+In this article I will do the same for the sample app for the next few steps of the tutorial.
+In the future I will continue this approach using RTK Query, which goes even further to simplify state management by adding data fetching and caching to simplify the process of fetching data and using it in components.

+[Part 7 of the Redux Essentials tutorial](https://redux.js.org/tutorials/essentials/part-7-rtk-query-basics) says *RTK Query takes inspiration from other tools that have pioneered solutions for data fetching, like Apollo Client, React Query, Urql, and SWR, but adds a unique approach to its API design*.

+But first, let's go step by step through the creating of the sample app using TypeScript and adding unit tests as we go.

 ## Starting the social media feed app

-In a [previous post](https://timothycurchod.com/writings/react-redux-typescript-counter-example) I walked through [step 2 of the Redux Essentials](https://redux.js.org/tutorials/essentials/part-2-app-structure) counter example app introducing TypeScript and unit testing.

 At the start of [part three](https://redux.js.org/tutorials/essentials/part-3-data-flow) of the tutorial the reader is introduced to the goal of the next few steps: *a small social media feed app, which will include a number of features that demonstrate some real-world use cases.*